 When you make a typical cup of green tea, you steep the leaves in hot water and then discard them before drinking.

-With matcha powder, on the other hand, you mixed the ground tea leaves with hot water or milk until it forms a frothy beverage, kind of like hot cocoa mix.
+With matcha powder, on the other hand, you mixed the ground tea leaves with hot water or milk until it forms a frothy beverage, kind of like a hot cocoa mix.

 That’s why you only get a fraction of the antioxidants and other benefits when you steep your tea, as opposed to consuming the entire powdered matcha leaves.